joseidesuu/GeForce-NOW-Clash-Rules/README.md

  use "," for proxy or group
   eg: - DOMAIN-SUFFIX,nvidiagrid.net,GeForce NOW

-to add rules in clash for windows
+**How to add rules in clash for windows**

+note: make sure the mode you choose is rule
 1. Go to "Profiles"
 2. Select the profile you are currently using
 3. Right click then select "Rules"